-However, as and when this is the case, Dalriada will confirm to members (to the extent Scheme members can be identified) the amount of costs incurred and, if cost effective to do so, have a full set of Report and Accounts prepared and audited.
+As a recovery has now been made, a portion of these costs will be due to be met from the Scheme.
+As previously reported Dalriada will confirm to members the amount of costs paid from the Scheme and, if cost effective to do so, will have a full set of Report and Accounts prepared and audited.